inscopix/inscopix-cnmfe/README.md

 ## Developers

-This project was developed by the Inscopix Data Products & Analytics Group, with many others across the company contributing along the way.
+This project was led by Bruno Boivin, Nosheen Adil,and Shay Neufeld in the Inscopix Data Products & Analytics Group, with many others across the company contributing along the way.

-Development led by:
+Developers:
 - Bruno Boivin, Data Engineer
 - Nosheen Adil, Software Engineer

-Key contributions from:
 - Eric Lin, Software Engineering intern

 ## License